-Role Responsibility

-EMT Leader Recognise and maintain response priorities (People, Environment, Assets, Reputation and Livelihood)

-Provide strategic direction and leadership to the whole EMT - this will include the OP IMT, the WET

-and the SC IMT.

-Determine structure of response team, discuss with OP IMT Leader and activate EMT/OP IMT

-Develop and implement a coordinated range of support initiatives across the activated teams (WET/S

-IMT and OP IMT) to resolve the event, including being the conduit of information to the CMT Leader; and

-Communicate the format in which discussions will occur (e.g. utilising Team Process' or regular timing schedule for updates)

-Decide on communications method with CMT Leader (via EMT Leader or Deputy)

-Activate/Update/Initial actions

-Activate the OSMP/OPEP (possibly, in consultation with EMT Environment)

-Government and corporate communications

-Chair team meetings / briefing / debrief sessions - set and review response objectives

-, i ,

-Are all people accounted for and safe?
+Role Responsibility EMT Leader Recognise and maintain response priorities (People, Environment, Assets, Reputation and Livelihood) Provide strategic direction and leadership to the whole EMT - this will include the OP IMT, the WET and the SC IMT.
+Determine structure of response team, discuss with OP IMT Leader and activate EMT/OP IMT Develop and implement a coordinated range of support initiatives across the activated teams (WET/SC IMT and OP IMT) to resolve the event, including being the conduit of information to the CMT Leader; and Communicate the format in which discussions will occur (e.g. utilising Team Process' or regular timing schedule for updates) Decide on communications method with CMT Leader (via EMT Leader or Deputy) Activate/Update/Initial actions Activate the OSMP/OPEP (possibly, in consultation with EMT Environment) Government and corporate communications \square Chair team meetings / briefing / debrief sessions - set and review response objectives Carry out incident assessment and escalation potential analysis: Carry out incluent assessment and escalation potential analysis.
+Are all neonle accounted for and safe?
 Is the sources isolated?

-What is the current size of the spill?

-What is it? (product name and properties)

-Where is it?
-(GPS reference, distance and bearing from, place name)

-How big is it?
-(Volume, area)

-Where is it going?
-(Current forecast, weather and tide)

-When will it get there?
+What is the surrent size of the spill?
+What is the current size of the spin?
+What is it? (are dust name and properties) What is it?
+(CPC reference distance and properties) Where is it?
+(CPC reference distance and begins from a loss react) Where is it?
+(GPS reference, distance and bearing from, place name) How big is it?
+(Volume, area) Where is it going?
+(Current forecast, weather and tide) When will it get there?
 What is in the way?
-(Prioritise protection)

-What is happening to it?
-(Weathering)

-How could it escalate?

-Statutory agency

-Combat agency

-Notifications:

-Reports

-Crisis Management Team

-■ EPA

-Key Stakeholders

-Assess and declare the event level- consult with CMT to carry out organisational as required (through

-CMT Communications)

-Discuss with CMT Leader requirement for additional SMEs to be brought into the EMT (or specialist teams) or into the CMT

-Escalate / de-escalate event as appropriate and carry out associated activations / notifications

-Review and approve meeting minutes / actions on event status boards and task list

-Establish / review team objectives

-lssues

-Recognise and maintain response priorities (People, Environment, Assets, Reputation and Livelihood)

-and ensure response teams are doing the same

-Response strategy development / review and execution - refer to specific EMP Appendices for response and communications guidance, information, contingency plans and SOPs

-Identify other emergency or crisis management plans that are endorsed by regulators for the impacte asset and what thresholds these plans have regarding activation of and coordination with additional

-teams

-Alignment / consistency of EMT members' actions and activities - manage response continuity

-Align EMT actions and response with those of other activated response teams (e.g. ERT / CMT)

-Communications strategy and requirements (with relevant EMT members)
+(Prioritise protection) What is happening to it?
+(Weathering) How could it escalate?
+Roles and responsibilities: Statutory agency Combat agency Notifications: Reports Crisis Management Team ■ EPA Kev Stakeholders Assess and declare the event level- consult with CMT to carry out organisational as required (through CMT Communications) Discuss with CMT Leader requirement for additional SMEs to be brought into the EMT (or specialist teams) or into the CMT Escalate / de-escalate event as appropriate and carry out associated activations / notifications Review and approve meeting minutes / actions on event status boards and task list Fstablish / review team objectives Issues Recognise and maintain response priorities (People, Environment, Assets, Reputation and Livelihood) and ensure response teams are doing the same Response strategy development / review and execution - refer to specific EMP Appendices for response and communications guidance, information, contingency plans and SQPs Identify other emergency or crisis management plans that are endorsed by regulators for the impacted asset and what thresholds these plans have regarding activation of and coordination with additional teams Alignment / consistency of EMT members' actions and activities - manage response continuity Align EMT actions and response with those of other activated response teams (e.g. ERT / CMT)